ASFHyP3/ingest-adapter/README.md

         - HYP3_API_URL
 ```

-To use the plugin directly to publish a job
+To use the app directly to publish a job run

 ```
 ingest_adapter https://hyp3-api.asf.alaska.edu (job_id)